-My “Rules” For Comic Scripting - Cullen Bunn
+My “Rules” For Comic Scripting (article)- Cullen Bunn

 So you have your outline with a bunch of basic scenes scattered all over it.
 Now it’s time to actually go a write those scenes!

-Before you start, I recommend not applying the following rules to your first draft.
-I prefer to first write out my scenes in full and then evaluate them against these tips in retrospect.
-I found that this lets the story flow more naturally since I don’t have to keep stopping my writing to check if I’m doing everything exactly right.
-As always, you have to decide what method works best for you.
+Before you start, I recommend you read through the following rules, but avoid applying them line-by-line as you write your first draft.
+I of course try to keep the below tips in my head as I write, but I prefer to blurt out all my ideas in a big jumbled mess, and then go back and evaluate them in retrospect.
+I found that this lets me keep things fresh and helps the story flow more naturally since I don’t have to keep stopping my writing to check if I’m doing everything exactly right.
+As always, feel free to experiment.
+You have to decide what method works best for you.

 Anyways, let’s jump into some quick tips to make sure your scenes are looking great: